ygueparm/mp3_mental_disabled/README.md

 ## list of equipment

-I particularly recommend the French manufacturer of polycarbonate boxes, which are resistant and unbreakable scneider electrique :
+### I particularly recommend the French manufacturer of polycarbonate boxes, which are resistant and unbreakable scneider electrique :
+The cover is closed with four captive flat screws located outside the sealed area of the enclosure to maintain the IP rating.
+It is TÜV and UL certified and is fire resistant up to 960°C in accordance with IEC 62208.
+It offers high protection against dust and water with an IP66 rating (NEMA 4.4X).
+It is impact resistant (IK08 rating, IEC 62262).
+It also has Class II electrical insulation, which prevents electric shocks and offers fully insulated solutions.
+It can be stored at temperatures between -15 and 60°C and used between -25 and 80°C without affecting its performance.

  *  https://www.se.com/fr/fr/product/NSYTBP16128/panelset-bo%C3%AEte-industrielle-164x121x87mm-pc/
  *  PanelSeT - boîte industrielle - 164x121x87mm - PCNSYTBP16128